Fairchild Republic A-10 Thunderbolt II: Afghanistan, Iraq, Libya, and recent deployments

-During the 2001 invasion of Afghanistan, A-10s did not take part in the initial stages.
-For the campaign against Taliban and Al Qaeda, A-10 squadrons were deployed to Pakistan and Bagram Air Base, Afghanistan, beginning in March 2002.
-These A-10s participated in Operation Anaconda.
-Afterward, A-10s remained in-country, fighting Taliban and Al Qaeda remnants.
+During the 2001 invasion of Afghanistan, A-10s did not initially take part.
+Beginning in March 2002, A-10 squadrons were deployed to Pakistan and Bagram Air Base, Afghanistan for the campaign against Taliban and Al-Qaeda, known as Operation Anaconda.
+Afterward, they remained in-country, fighting Taliban and Al Qaeda remnants.

 Operation Iraqi Freedom began on 20 March 2003.
-Sixty OA-10/A-10 aircraft took part in early combat there.
+Sixty OA-10/A-10s took part in early combat.
 United States Air Forces Central Command issued Operation Iraqi Freedom: By the Numbers, a declassified report about the aerial campaign in the conflict on 30 April 2003.
-During that initial invasion of Iraq, A-10s had a mission capable rate of 85 percent in the war and fired 311,597 rounds of 30 mm ammunition.
+During the initial invasion of Iraq, A-10s had a mission capable rate of 85 percent and fired 311,597 rounds of 30 mm ammunition.
+The type also flew 32 missions to airdrop propaganda leaflets.
 A single A-10 was shot down near Baghdad International Airport by Iraqi fire late in the campaign.
-The A-10 also flew 32 missions in which the aircraft dropped propaganda leaflets over Iraq.

 In September 2007, the A-10C with the Precision Engagement Upgrade reached initial operating capability.
 The A-10C first deployed to Iraq in 2007 with the 104th Fighter Squadron of the Maryland Air National Guard.
-The A-10C's digital avionics and communications systems have greatly reduced the time to acquire a close air support target and attack it.
+The A-10C's digital avionics and communications systems greatly reduced the time to acquire and attack CAS targets.

 A-10s flew 32 percent of combat sorties in Operation Iraqi Freedom and Operation Enduring Freedom.
-The sorties ranged from 27,800 to 34,500 annually between 2009 and 2012.
+These sorties ranged from 27,800 to 34,500 annually between 2009 and 2012.
 In the first half of 2013, they flew 11,189 sorties in Afghanistan.
-From the beginning of 2006 to October 2013, A-10s conducted 19 percent of CAS missions in Iraq and Afghanistan, more than the F-15E Strike Eagle and B-1B Lancer, but less than the 33 percent flown by F-16s.
+From the start of 2006 to October 2013, A-10s conducted 19 percent of CAS missions in Iraq and Afghanistan, more than the F-15E Strike Eagle and B-1B Lancer, but less than the 33 percent flown by F-16s.

 In March 2011, six A-10s were deployed as part of Operation Odyssey Dawn, the coalition intervention in Libya.
 They participated in attacks on Libyan ground forces there.